 PIANIST BOB JAMES’ AVANT-GARDE & BEBOP ROOTS UNEARTHED ON RESONANCE’S SET OF PREVIOUSLY UNRELEASED SESSIONS ONCE UPON A TIME

-1965 Dates Recorded by Label Founder George Klabin Bows As An Exclusive, Limited Edition Record Store Day LP Release TBD, With CD and Digital Issues TBD
+1965 Dates Recorded by Label Founder George Klabin Bows As An Exclusive, Limited Edition Record Store Day LP Release on August 19th, with CD and Digital Issues on September 5th

 Deluxe Packages Include New Interviews with James and Pianist Makoto Ozone, Notes by Producers Klabin and Zev Feldman, Archival Interview with Drummer Robert Pozar, and an Overview by Author Mark Stryker

 Los Angeles (February 2020) – Resonance Records, the award-winning label home of acclaimed archival releases by Nat King Cole, Bill Evans, Wes Montgomery, and others, will break new ground with the April 18 LP release of Bob James’ Once Upon a Time: The Lost 1965 New York Studio Sessions, a collection of important, previously unheard 1965 recordings by the pianist’s trio cut by Resonance’s founder and co-president George Klabin.

 Continuing Resonance’s tradition of supporting independent music retailers, the album will initially be available as a Record Store Day exclusive, in a 5,000-copy limited edition, 180-gm LP mastered by Bernie Grundman at Bernie Grundman Mastering in Hollywood and pressed at Record Technology, Inc. (RTI).
 Compact disc and digital editions will be released TBD.